Cranberry White Chocolate Cookies

 Baking With Buttermilk

 This Cranberry White Chocolate Cookies recipe is pretty basic except for the addition of buttermilk.
-It reacts with the baking soda and causes more lift in the cookies as they bake.
+It reacts with baking soda, causing more lift in the cookies as they bake.
 I listed the option to use regular milk in the ingredients below, but only if you're out of the buttermilk.
-I experimented with both, and I did notice a difference.
-Also, making cakes and cookies with buttermilk will help your baked goods not to brown as much.
+I experimented with both and noticed a difference.
+Also, using buttermilk in cakes and cookies will help them brown less.

 Ingredients